 Of course, we should be careful when extrapolating rodent studies to humans.
 Obviously for ethical reasons, scientists should not inject chemicals that induce pain in infants or even adult volunteers.
 However, studying how rodent brains and neuroendocrine system change, grow, and adapt during environmental stress can help give us humans a glimpse into what maybe happening to our species.

-Why poor connectivity of the nervous system may increase the risk of getting chronic pain later in life?
+Why poor nerve connectivity may increase the risk of getting chronic pain later in life?

 “The components that the pain system is made of develop during certain critical periods of development.
 In other term, if you try to stimulate or engage the system outside this window of time, it won’t respond,” Dr. Zouikr explained in an email interview with Massage & Fitness Magazine.